• Facebook

 Hungarian Grand Prix Travel Guide

-And I’m very glad it has, as although races do tend to be a bit processional with little in the way of overtaking, as an F1 spectator attending the Grand Prix weekend in Budapest, it is an experience to remember.
+And I’m very glad it has, as although races do tend to be a bit processional with little in the way of overtaking, as an F1 spectator attending the Grand Prix in Budapest is an experience to remember.

 hungarian grand prix

-Always in good spirits, a very international crowd takes advantage of the Grand Prix’ fairly central position in Europe and the F1 atmosphere infests the city over the three days as bars and restaurants in Budapest overflow with F1 fans in good cheer.
-Finns in particular have always made it seem like a home race for their drivers coming in their droves to support first Hakkinen and later Raikkenen.
+Always in good spirits, a very international crowd takes advantage of the Grands Prix central position in Europe and the F1 atmosphere infests the city over the three days as bars and restaurants in Budapest overflow with F1 fans in good cheer.
+Finns in particular have always made it seem like a home race for their drivers coming in their droves to support first Hakkinen and later Raikkenen and Bottas.
 You can be almost sure of a sunny day at the races and if it all gets too hot for you a cold beer is never far away.

 The Hungarian Grand Prix may not have the glamour of Monaco or the history of Silverstone; it doesn’t have Spa’s Eau Rouge or Monza’s tifosi.
 The Hungaroring doesn’t stand out like some venues but it doesn’t have to.
 It simply does what it’s been doing very well since 1986 in providing an all round great spectator experience, all on the doorstep of one of Europe’s historic and beautiful cities.